grro/pi_dht_webthing/README.md

 This project provides a [webthing API](https://iot.mozilla.org/wot/) to a DHT11 or DHT22 humidity and temperature sensor running on a Rasperry Pi.

-By doing this a http endpoint is provided which supports reading the humidity and temperature sensor vi http.
+By doing this a http endpoint is provided which supports reading the humidity and temperature sensor values via http.
 E.g.

 ```
 curl http://192.168.1.48:9050/properties